Akshay-Garg-0805/Music_Genre_Classifier/README.md

 Torch and Torchaudio - For audio processing.
 Librosa - For audio file manipulation and loading.
 NumPy - For numerical computations.
-Matplotlib - For visualization of the pie chart.
+Plotly - For visualization of the pie chart.

 **For installing all dependencies use**
 ```bash